ARCControlTower/aCT-Client/README.md

 Configuration is in YAML format.
 Parameters with default values and optional parameters can be omitted.
 Possible parameters are:
-- `server`: URL of aCT server
+- `server`: URL of aCT server (should include port if non standard)
-- `port`: port which aCT server is listening on
 - `clusters`: a YAML *mapping* of names to lists of clusters.
 A list of enabled clusters for a server can be obtained with `act info`.
 If no `--clusterlist` flag is given, the list called `default` will be used.